Clean Air Blog

 on Aug 10 2024

 Whether it's moving into a new home or doing some DIY renovations, many of us will be familiar with that 'new home smell'.
 Unfortunately, behind that smell are a number of potentially dangerous chemicals or VOCs such as formaldehyde!
 For some this may cause headaches, dizziness and other health issues.
 This brings us to the question: How do you keep yourself safe from these VOCs and can an air purifier help?
 The good news is there are ways to mitigate these VOCs and the right air purifier can definitely help!
 Understanding VOCs and Their Sources VOCs are emitted as gases from certain solids or liquids.
 Common sources in new builds and renovations include: Formaldehyde: Found in building materials like plywood, particleboard, and adhesives.
 Benzene: Emitted from paints, glues, and cleaning products.
 Toluene: Present in paints, paint thinners, and adhesives.
-Health Impacts Exposure to VOCs can cause, amongst other things: Headaches Dizziness Respiratory issues Eye, nose, and throat irritation Monitoring VOC levels with an Air Quality Monitor Using an air quality monitor with a TVOC sensor, like our QP Pro 2 or the Temtop M10 can help you gauge VOC levels in your home.
+Health Impacts Exposure to VOCs can cause, amongst other things: Headaches Dizziness Respiratory issues Eye, nose, and throat irritation Monitoring VOC levels with an Air Quality Monitor Using an air quality monitor with a TVOC sensor, like the QP Pro 2 or the Temtop M10 can help you gauge VOC levels in your home.
 While you won't see levels of each specific chemicals, measuring the VOCs will help give a picture of baseline levels of VOCs in the air and can show the effectiveness of different tactics in reducing VOCs.
 Effective Strategies for Reducing VOCs Ventilation The most effective way to reduce VOCs is through ventilation: Mechanical Ventilation: Use exhaust fans or air exchangers like HRV systems.
 Natural Ventilation: Open windows and doors to create a strong cross breeze.
 Formaldehyde Cookouts These are a way to force more formaldehyde from building materials, furniture etc. in a shorter period of time.
 Note you should avoid being inside when the cookout is run.
 Smart Air have written a detailed guide here, however the basic process is: 1.
 Close windows/doors and increase temperature, through heating or naturally with sunlight.
 Aim for 30+ degrees if possible.
 2. Keep the temperature up for a few hours, ideally 6-8 if possible.
 3. When you return, open windows and doors to remove the formaldehyde from the air and return the space to a normal temperature.
 4. Repeat this several times Air Purifiers with Activated Carbon Filters An air purifier with a carbon (VOC) filter can provide additional assistance, especially when ventilation isn't possible.
 Key Factors to Consider: Amount of Carbon: This determines the amount of VOCs which can be filtered before the filter becomes saturated.
 Some mesh-style "carbon filters" may last only a few minutes in high VOC environments.
 Separate Carbon Filter: Allows for easy replacement when needed, as in high VOC situations the Carbon Filter will likely need replacing well before the HEPA filter.
-Our Recommended Purifiers: Sqair: 120g of activated carbon per filter.
-SA600: 140g per filter (2 per purifier).
-Blast Mini: 650g of activated carbon per filter (optional extra).
-Blast: 1.06kg of activated carbon per filter (optional extra).
+Our Recommended Purifiers: Sqair: 140g of activated carbon per filter.
+SA600: 170g per filter (2 per purifier).
+Blast Mini: 550g of activated carbon per filter (optional extra).
+Blast: 0.9kg of activated carbon per filter (optional extra).
 For additional VOC cleaning power, you can remove the HEPA filter and use multiple carbon filters in our purifiers.
 Wrapping Up VOCs are an unfortunate reality in newly built or renovated homes.
 It's essential to tackle these to maintain good indoor air quality and health.
 Ventilation, both mechanical and natural, is the most effective strategy.
 Additionally, using air purifiers with plenty of activated carbon can provide assistance, especially when ventilation is not possible.
 Formaldehyde Cookouts are an additional tool to help lower the levels of formaldehyde being released.

 Are Air Purifier & Dehumidifier Combo Units Effective? - Snap Air